 Yet, you have to know that exposure doesn’t pay the bills.
 You can ask for extra compensation, offer something that means less work for you, or say no. It’s your business and you get to decide what’s right for you.

-Vendor Relationships Lead to Business Growth
+Wedding Vendors: Relationships Lead to Business Growth

 We hope our tips will help you to build and create better vendor relationships.
 And, in return, help your business grow.

 Building relationships with preferred vendors can work wonders for your wedding photography business.
 So keep networking and building your list and find out how these relationships benefit you!

 At ShootDotEdit, our goal is to take the “heavy lifting” of photo editing off your plate — giving you more time to run your business, spend time with your family, or even just have a life again!